-If crust is on when not in use, SET/- or RES/+ could get bumped and go into cruise when not desired.
-Keep crust off when cruise control is not being used.
+If S is on when not in use, -SET or +RES could get bumped and go into cruise when not desired.
+Keep Soff when cruise is not being used.
+To set a speed:

-To set cruise control:

-- 1. Press cruise to turn the cruise system on. - 2.
-Get to the speed desired. - 3.
-Move the thumbwheel down to SET/- and release it.

-4. Take your foot off the accelerator pedal.
+- 1. Press 🕅 to turn the cruise system on. - 2.
+Get up to the desired speed. - 3.
+Press and release -SET.
+The desired set speed briefly appears in the instrument cluster. - 4.
+Remove your foot from the accelerator pedal.

 The cruise control indicator on the instrument cluster turns green after cruise control has been set to the desired speed.
-See Instrument Cluster \Rightarrow 96.
+See Instrument Cluster ⇔ 116.